 Zhen Wang, Liqiang Zhang, Tian Fang, Hao Deng

 Abstract—Large-scale urban scenes usually contain a large number of object categories and many overlapped or closely neighboring objects.
 All of these pose great challenges in point cloud classification.
 Recently, the deep learning techniques have produced state-of-the-art results for various computer vision tasks.
-They have mainly focused on semantic parsing of indoor point clouds by using the rasterization to construct spatial structures of the objects, but large-scale outdoor point cloud classification is still relatively unexplored.
-To obtain discriminative feature representation from the raw outdoor point clouds and avoid losing information in the rasterization process, a deep neural network with spatial pooling (DNNSP), which can directly classify large-scale point clouds and learn the spatial relationships among points, is proposed in this paper.
+They have mainly focused on semantic parsing of indoor point clouds by using the rasterization, but large-scale outdoor point cloud classification is still relatively unexplored.
+To obtain discriminative feature representations from raw outdoor point clouds and avoid losing information in the rasterization process, a deep neural network with spatial pooling (DNNSP), which can directly classify large-scale point clouds and learn the spatial relationships among points, is proposed in this paper.
 The strategy that represents the point features and then averagely pools them to cluster features makes sure the DNNSP can directly handle the point clouds.
-The distance minimum spanning tree (DMst)-based pooling is applied in the point feature representation process to recognize and describe the spatial information among the points in the point clusters.
-It can extract the features of points scaled from the whole region to the center of the clusters, which makes the features robust and discriminative.
-Our method achieves high classification performance on different types of point clouds and significantly outperforms other methods.
+The distance minimum spanning tree (DMst)-based pooling is applied to recognize and describe the spatial information among the points in the point clusters.
+The pooling can extract the features of points scaled from the whole region to the center of the clusters, which makes the obtained features robust and discriminative.
+Our method achieves higher classification performance on different types of point clouds than other methods.

 Index Terms—point cloud classification, deep neural network, weight sharing, special pooling.

-I. INTRODUCTION
+INTRODUCTION

 Due to the increasing availability of 3D point cloud data and respective acquisition systems, the ability to classify 3D point clouds of large-scale urban scenes efficiently and accurately is of major importance in remote sensing and computer vision fields.
+A number of works have been proposed to study this problem in the past decade.
+But point clouds classification is still in low progress, comparing with a series of breakthroughs for image classification by the deep learning.
+Based on the deep learning used, the method can be categorized into two groups.
+The approaches either directly work on the raw point clouds by fed the features to classifiers [1]-[4]; or use the deep learning for the rasterized point clouds.
+For the first group of methods, although various hand-designed features [1]-[5] or the hierarchy features extracted from them are used, the features are not as powerful as the feature representations from the deep learning, based on the conclusion in image field.
+For the second group of methods, various rasterizations are designed to best fit the objects which they study.
+With the help of rasterization, spatial relationships are constructed for point clouds and the deep learning technology is fit to 3D the rasterization.
+Most of them force on the indoor applications.
+Such methods can work well for dense and even point clouds, but limits for large-scale urban scenes in which the rasterization is hard to design for all the objects with uneven point density and missing data.
+The rasterization process will lose a lot of valuable information about the shape and geometric layout of objects.
+With the original 3D point cloud data, we can more precisely determine the shape, size and geometric orientation of the objects [20].
+Moreover, augmenting spatial cues with 3D information can enhance object detection in cluttered, realworld environments [3].
+Consequently, there still remains obvious gap between deep learning and large-scale point clouds.
+Its potential for point cloud classification is still relatively unexplored.